corpnewt/USBMap/Information.md

 *Why 15?*

-While this seems kinda arbitrary, it's actually a way to limit the addressing of ports to a single 4 bit address.  macOS/OSX displays devices using hexacdecimal addressing (0-9A-F) - and when a device has other *stuff* attached to it (like a USB RHUB would have ports attached), it uses the first device's address as the starting point, and increments the next digit for the attached device.
+While this seems kinda arbitrary, it's actually a way to limit the addressing of ports to a single 4 bit address.  macOS/OSX displays devices using hexadecimal addressing (0-9A-F) - and when a device has other *stuff* attached to it (like a USB RHUB would have ports attached), it uses the first device's address as the starting point, and increments the next digit for the attached device.

 For instance - my chipset XHCI controller's RHUB shows up at `XHC@14000000`.
 That means the first port we add to that RHUB shows up at address `@14100000`, the second at `@14200000`, the 10th at `@14a00000`, and the 15th at `@14f00000`.
 Each allowed port coming off the RHUB fits very neatly in one digit of addressing (cute!).
-It gets a bit worrysome when you find out that *anything* above that `f` address **gets ignored** though...
+It gets a bit worrisome when you find out that *anything* above that `f` address **gets ignored** though...

 *My motherboard doesn't have anywhere near 15 ports, so... what's the catch?*